-Guidance is given to staff to be circumspect about placing themselves in situations which may
+Guidance is given to staff to be circumspect about placing themselves in situations which may inductions and in the safeguarding training.
+Particular care should be taken where staff have one-to-one meetings with pupils.

 - put themselves or their pupils at risk of harm; or - give rise to allegations of abuse.